 USCF rating: 1000

 Coach Yaimy is the President and Founder of Capablanca Chess Academy.
 She is a US Chess Federation Certified Chess Coach.
-Coach Yaimy is also a Certified Public Accountant with 14 years of experience.
+Coach Yaimy is also a Certified Public Accountant with over 18 years of experience.
 She started playing chess when she was 7 years old in Cuba.
 She played in the Old Havana Scholastic Chess Team from age 7 to age 13 and was the female Team Board no. 1 for several years where she participated in multiple scholastic tournaments and placed top three in her category.

 Coach Yaimy attributes her academic and professional success to Chess.
 After she started playing chess in second grade her academic life changed: she became a Straight-A’s student and developed great analytical and concentration skills.
 As a result, she graduated top of her class in her high school in Havana, Cuba, in 1995.
 When she was 18, Coach Yaimy immigrated to the United States in 1996.
 She attended college in the US and graduated with highest honors from Miami-Dade College with an Associate in Arts in 2001, then Cum Laude from the University of Miami with her Bachelors in Business Administration in 2003, and from FIU with an Executive Masters in Taxation in 2008.